 The field experiment was conducted as part of a larger National Science Foundation/Environmental Protection Agency research effort to investigate environmental values for public programs (Poe, Clark, and Schulze, 1997).
-A telephone survey was utilized to attempt to contact a random sample of 206 households in the Buffalo area.6 The telephone survey began by screening customers to identify the person in the household who usually pays the NMPC electric bill.
-Once that person is on the phone, the interviewer describes the purpose of the survey and the sponsors of the study.
-The individual is then asked to rate NMPC's service.
-This allows the small number of dissatisfied customers to vent frustration before answering the remaining questions.
-Customer awareness of the GreenChoiceTM program is obtained next, and then the goals of the program are described in turn.
-As the goals are described, the respondent is asked:
+A telephone survey was utilized to attempt to contact a random sample of 206 households in the Buffalo area.47 The telephone survey began by screening customers to identify the person in the household who usually pays the NMPC electric bill.
+Once that person was on the phone, the interviewer described the purpose of the survey and the sponsors of the study.
+The individual was then asked to rate NMPC's service.

+This allowed the small number of dissatisfied customers to vent frustration before answering the remaining questions.
+Customer awareness of the GreenChoiceTM program was obtained next, and then the goals of the program were described in turn.
+As the goals were described, the respondent was asked: